Think back to the past week and all the written content you consumed.

 When you do, you’ll find that content clarity boosts your profits, reduces wasted employee time, improves your brand reputation, improves your overall customer experience, and mitigates your exposure to legal risks.

-Editor’s note: This post is based off of a presentation that Deborah Bosley, the Owner and Principal of the Plain Language Group and Associate Professor Emerita at UNC Charlotte, gave at Content Connections. |
+Editor’s note: This post is inspired by a presentation that Deborah Bosley, the Owner and Principal of the Plain Language Group and Associate Professor Emerita at UNC Charlotte, gave at Content Connections. |

 Are you ready to create more content faster?